 Danny Carey is a gifted, world class musician.
 From his Grammys acceptance speech he also seems like a great guy, a loving husband and father, and I would assume he is a kind and gentle man.
 I have nothing against him and, in fact, wish him all the best.
 Of course, as a Catholic, I also wish him the grace and mercy of God, things we are all in desperate need of.

-But here’s my concern: Carey is into the occult, and it appears he does not merely dabble, but takes it quite seriously.
-In fact, his father was a master Freemason and since Carey was a child he has been deeply fascinated with the occult.
+But here’s my concern: Carey is into the occult, and it appears he does not merely dabble, but takes it quite seriously — is a practitioner of some expertise.
+In fact, his father was a master Freemason.
+Since Carey was a child he has been deeply fascinated with the occult.
 His drumming is an extension, in a way, of his occult practices; even a way to channel demons.
 Read his bio below to learn some of the salient details of his occult studies and their role in his music.

 Danny grew up in Paola, KS.
 Relatively normal, an element of mystery was added to Danny’s childhood when one day he spied his father with a large sword conducting a Masonic ritual.
 Danny would later notice himself performing similar movements when he began playing drums at the age of thirteen.
 As Danny progressed through high school and then college at the University of Missouri in Kansas City he began supplementing his studies in percussion with speculation into the principles of geometry, science, and metaphysics.
 A commitment to life as an artist brought Danny to LA where he was able to perform as a studio drummer with projects like Carole King and play around town with Pygmy Love Circus.
 He would later find an outlet for addressing a fuller scope of his potentials in Tool and another project operating under the title of Zaum.
 Despite not becoming a Mason or aligning himself with any other school of religion, Danny has maintained his heritages interest in occult studies.
 Endeavors into this realm have manifested periodically, such as the time he achieved insight into a hidden aspect of the unicursal hexagram utilizing an astral journey initiated through meditation and DMT.
 Danny then set up his drums into proportions utilizing the circle and square of the New Jerusalem and uttered a short prayer relating to the principles of the ace of swords from the book of Thoth.
 He then performed a ritual utilizing his new found knowledge of the unicursal hexagram to generate a pattern of movement in space relating to Fuller’s vector equilibrium model.
 The resulting rhythm and gateway summoned a daemon he has contained within “the Lodge” that has been delivering short parables similar to passages within the Book of Lies.
 Danny recommends as a device of protection and containment a thorough study and utilization of the underlying geometry of the Temple of Solomon for anyone purchasing their next record.